-- If a passenger tests positive for Covid-19, contact tracing will be carried out out and results must be shared with local Health authorities to expand on contact tracing of locals. - If a passenger needs medical attention, the passenger will disembark and be transported to the designated medical facility depending on the current capacity of resources available in country.
-The cruise line is responsible for quarantine and medical costs incurred until the passenger can be repatriated home. - If a passenger is asymptomatic or had contact with a positive case, they should remain isolated on board the ship. - If a ship has more than 2% (of passenger/crew capacity) positive cases, MOHW will evaluate situation to determine if disembarkation will be permitted.
+- If a passenger or crew tests positive for Covid-19, contact tracing will be carried out and results must be shared with local Health authorities to expand on contact tracing of locals. - If a passenger or crew needs emergency medical attention services, the respective shipping agent shall submit a Seaport Referral Form to the MOHW.
+Upon approval by the MOHW, the passenger will disembark and be transported to the designated medical facility or for immediate medical evacuation out of the country.
+The cruise line is responsible for quarantine and medical costs incurred until the passenger or crew can be repatriated home. - If a passenger or crew is asymptomatic or had contact with a positive case, they should remain isolated on board the ship. - If a ship has more than 2% (of passenger/crew capacity) positive cases, MOHW will evaluate situation to determine if disembarkation will be permitted.